-The Bad is that hydrocarbon leaks do occur with causations including, age of infrastructure, land movements, construction activities along the right of way, and human error.
-There are many technologies that alert organizations to these conditions including 811 or SCADA systems.
-However, a real challenge for the oil and gas community are the leaks, perhaps relatively small, that go undetected for long periods of time.
-Or, the networks of small diameter gathering lines that may not have leak detection systems like their larger diameter cousins.
-In many cases regulations do not impose the same level of scrutiny on gathering line networks.
+The Bad is that hydrocarbon leaks do occur — with causations including age of infrastructure, land movements, construction activities along the right-of-way, and human error.
+There are many technologies that alert organizations to these conditions, including 811 or SCADA systems.
+However, a real challenge for the oil & gas community are leaks, usually relatively small, that go undetected for long periods of time.
+Additionally, the networks of small diameter gathering lines may not have leak detection systems like their larger diameter cousins.
+In many cases, regulations do not impose the same level of scrutiny on gathering line networks.

 Satelytics minimizes customer consequence in four key areas:

-- Lost product means lost revenue; early detection reduces this loss.
+- Lost product, which means lost revenue; early detection reduces this loss.

 - Our industry is under a microscope, whether in the form of regulation or scrutiny from the general public.
 These are often more challenging obstacles than the escape itself.
-An early leak alert would minimize if not eliminate angst.
+An early leak alert will minimize — if not eliminate — angst.

 Satelytics’ science, operating in the infrared spectrum, uses a multi-pronged approach to leak detection.
-Our AI software identifies unique spectral signatures of hydrocarbon compounds on the surface of land or water down to ½ meter squared.
-In addition, Satelytics looks at surrogates like vegetation health where root uptake of oil is happening as well as recent encroachments.
-Algorithms like this are Satelytics “canary down the mine,” with the result being that threat alerts are only sent to situations needing immediate attention from valued personnel.
+Our AI software identifies unique spectral signatures of hydrocarbon compounds on the surface of land and water — down to ½ meter squared.
+In addition, Satelytics looks at surrogates like vegetation health, where root uptake of oil is happening, as well as recent encroachments.
+Algorithms like this are Satelytics' “canary down in the mine,” with the result being that threat alerts are only sent regarding situations needing immediate attention from valued personnel.
 Minimizing consequences has thrust Satelytics into an essential role for our customers.